globalbrain/sefirot/docs/components/table.md

 })
 ```

-Next, you should define `columns` that matches the value defined on `orders` property.
-Each columns must contain `label` key.
+Next, you should define `columns` that match the value defined on the `orders` property.
+Each column must contain a `label` key.
 This value will be used for the column name.

 ```ts
 import { useTable } from '@globalbrain/sefirot/lib/composables/Table'